-- No prior years' adjustments are reflected in 2005 and beyond. - No deferred premium acquisition cost adjustments are reflected in 2005 and beyond. - The outlook is based on the status quo business model and existing cost structures. - Return on investment (accounting) 5.9% return for 2004, 5.0% in 2005 and 2006, and 5.1% in 2007 on average portfolio balance. - The outlook is based on current generally accepted accounting principles. - These results reflect the overall operations of the business including basic and optional insurance and non-insurance activities. - Claims discounting has not been factored into any of the outlooks. - Claims incurred reflects current claims trends, vehicle population growth, inflation and an improving BC economy.
+- No prior years' adjustments are reflected in 2006 and beyond. - No deferred premium acquisition cost adjustments are reflected in 2006 and beyond. - The outlook is based on the status quo business model and existing cost structures. - Return on investment (accounting): 5.8% return for 2004; 6.9% in 2005; 5.08% in 2006; and 5.19% in 2007 on average portfolio balance. - The outlook is based on current generally accepted accounting principles.

+- These results reflect the overall operations of the business including basic and optional insurance and non-insurance activities. - Claims discounting and the removal of margins on unpaid claims have not been factored into any of the outlooks. - Claims incurred reflects current claims trends, vehicle population growth, inflation and an improving BC economy.
 It also includes the anticipated increase in the court tariff for costs in 2004, 2006 and 2007.
 The decision regarding tariff costs is still outstanding and no increase has been included for 2005.
 Depending on when the increase in the court tariff is implemented, claims costs could be negatively impacted in 2005 up to a maximum of \$24 million.